A New Mortgage Program May Be Coming for First Responder and Teacher Homebuyers

 Buying a home when you’re a teacher or first responder

-If you’re a first responder or teacher hoping to buy a home, you may soon have a new option.
+If you’re one of the millions of first responder or teacher homebuyers, you may soon have a new option.

 Can’t wait and want to learn about types of loans and programs that may be available to you today?
 Get in touch with an Embrace Home Loans office in your area.